 Advantages and Disadvantages of Creating a Living Trust

-A revocable living trust is similar to a testamentary trust, but it is established while you are alive, and you have the power to change it or adjust it as you see fit.
-It has a trustee that will administer the funds and beneficiaries.
+A revocable living trust is created during your lifetime and can be modified or revoked at any time.
+It has a trustee who will administer the funds and beneficiaries.
 In this type of trust, you can be both the trustee and the beneficiary if you so desire.
-You can also set up a non-revocable living trust, which means that you cannot alter or destroy it after it has been established.
+You can also set up an irrevocable living trust, which means that you cannot alter or destroy it after it has been established.

 This financial tool has both advantages and disadvantages, and whether you should use it will depend on your goals for the trust.
 Consider the following pros and cons before you decide whether setting up a living trust is right for your unique situation.
 It is important to speak with a New Jersey living trust attorney before you make any decisions.
-At Matus Law Group, our attorneys have extensive experience in handling estate planning matters and can provide guidance tailored to your specific needs, including choosing a trustee.
-We can assist you in understanding the intricacies of living trusts and help you make an informed decision.
-To schedule a consultation with one of our attorneys, contact us at (732) 785-4453.
+At The Matus Law Group, our estate planning lawyers in NJ have extensive experience in handling estate planning matters and can provide guidance tailored to your specific needs, including choosing a trustee.
+We can help you understand living trusts and guide you in making informed decisions.
+To schedule a consultation, contact us at (732) 785-4453.

 Advantages of a Living Trust